ThirumaranV337/data_warehouse_project_one/README.md

-# data_warehouse_project_one
-Building the data warehouse by Medallion architecture by the effect of the course Sql from the Data with Baraa!!
+#Data Ware House project one
+This is my first data warehouse project .
+Recently I have completed Sql course on youtube by the mentor Data with Baara.In this course mentor builded a Data ware house using the medallion architecture ,so I followed the course and builded this Warehouse